Sanity Check For Your Interest Rate

 One thing that is often overlooked when comparing interest rates is how quickly equity builds.
 Everyone realizes that the monthly payment is lower for lower interest rates.
 Another big advantage is that even with the lower payment, equity builds faster with a lower interest rate.
 The graph of equity vs. time for the three different interest rates shows that an interest rate of 3% builds equity nearly twice a fast during the first five years as an interest rate of 6%.
 An interest rate of 3% builds equity nearly three times as fast as an interest rate of 9% during the first five years.

-Equity vs Time For Three Interest Rates
+Equity vs Time For Different Interest Rates

 Low interest rates provide a double advantage: lower payments and quicker build up of equity.
 The table below shows that in five years $20,739.96 more equity would be built up at 3% compared to 6%, even though the payment is $889.73 less per month.